 Are you eating right?
 Ask your genes.

 There are so many diets available, it gets difficult to choose which one to follow.
-Many people may relate to the ‘trial and error’ weight loss experience along a lifetime, always having trouble in maintaining the recently reached weight afterwards.
+This quest is also easily related to the ‘trial and error’ weight loss experience along a lifetime, always having trouble in maintaining the reached weight.

-NutriGenetics is a science that investigates the association between genes and each individual’s response to nutrient intake.
+Nutrigenetics is a science that researches on the association between genes and each individual’s response to nutrient intake.
 The use of information on genetic predisposition to establish a nutritional plan should be integrated with information on:

-- physical characteristics (e.g. age, gender, muscle mass index, etc.) and;
+> physical characteristics (e.g. age, gender, muscle mass index)

-- behavioural information (e.g. eating habits, physical activity, etc.)
+> behavioural information (e.g. eating habits, physical activity, sleeping habits)

 MyNutriGenes® is a 99% accurate and actionable genetic test from HeartGenetics that informs about how our unique genetic makeup impacts the definition of a personalised diet and a healthy weight management.
 MyNutriGenes® is making genetic data more actionable and simple to use, with an impact on daily lives.

-- Provides a recommended food list, approved by nutritionists, tailored to each person, available online through a web app for multiple devices.
+> Provides a recommended food list, approved by nutritionists, available online through a web app for multiple devices.

-- Simplifies genetic information to be used by professionals without being genetic experts.
+> Simplifies genetic information to be used by healthcare professionals without being genetic experts.

 What our clients say about us